Pastors & Staff

 The Rev. Kate Dunn Associate Pastor for Pastoral Care & Outreach

-The Rev. Charlene Han Powell Associate Pastor for Education and Engagement
+The Rev. Charlene Han Powell Associate Pastor for Education & Engagement

 I am a second-generation Korean American, honored daughter of immigrants Wha Lim Han and Dr. Hye Kyung Kim, devoted sister of Christine and Luis Perez and Cheryl Han and Sebastien Gagnon, and beloved wife of Jordan Powell (my first love and high school sweetheart).
 In college I majored in religion, with a minor in dance (hip hop, modern and Latin dance in particular).
 After traveling to Israel and the West Bank, I developed a passion for interfaith dialogue.
 Asking hard questions is one of the most defining and courageous aspects of one’s faith journey, and I believe community is the best place for this kind of courage to take place.
 Developing and articulating our faith in Christian community is one aspect of my ministry at FAPC, and the focus of my D.Min. research at New York Theological Seminary.
 Follow me @TheRevHanPowell.